-2. The woman nervously paces up and down the room, one hand resting on her tummy while the other holds the phone pressed to her ear.
+The woman nervously paces up and down the room, one hand resting on her tummy while the other holds the phone pressed to her ear.
 She stops, her eyes wide in disbelief.
-She sings.

-News at sunset.
-ALT: News I can' forget.
+Woman: News at sunset/ALT: News I can' forget.